isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-13-post-Butterfly Pea.md

 	<h4>Environmental needs:</h4>
 		<img src="/images/Plants/BluePeaFlower_JacChua.jpg">

-<p>This plant thrives in 4-8 hours of direct sunlight.
+<p>This plant thrives in <a href="https://staging.dmhtu0pi4p9u7.amplifyapp.com/page-index/horticulture-techniques/gauging-light/">4-8 hours of direct sunlight</a>.
 Plants do best in moist, well-drained soil at least 20cm deep, or in true ground.  </p>
 <p>This vine is vulnerable to heat stress during the dry season.
 Water it regularly and mulch the base to prevent water loss. </p>
 <p>As a fast-growing vine, this plant needs to be trained up a light trellis.
 The vine readily produces flowers and can be used to beautify fences and arch trellises.</p>

 <iframe width="100%" height="415" src="https://www.youtube.com/embed/SUQGxxAAcNs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen=""></iframe>	<br>

 <p>As with all members of the bean family, this plant is pollinated by bees.
-Growing more bee-attracting plants within the garden will encourage pollination. </p>
+Growing more <a href="/https://staging.dmhtu0pi4p9u7.amplifyapp.com/learn-more-about-gardening/plants/biodiversityattractingplants/">bee-attracting plants</a> within the garden will encourage pollination. </p>
 	<br>
 	</section>